emlid/emlid-docs/docs/reach/common/quickstart/downloading-files.md

 This guide overviews how to download system report, export survey project or save logs from Reach on your PC, laptop, tablet or smartphone.

 !!! note ""
-	You need to connect to ReachView over Wi-Fi to download files.
-Files can’t be transferred over USB.
+	You need to connect to ReachView 3 over Wi-Fi to download files.
+Files cannot be transferred over USB.

 ##Turning Reach on